akanadocs/docs-test/ag/custom-policy-development.md

 In the com.soa.examples.policy.handler.complex policy plug-in, the build/build.xml file contains an 'assertions' target that is responsible for the generation of the model objects.
 ###<a href="#console"></a>Developing the Policy Handler Console Plug-in

+Policies are configured in the Policy Manager console via one of two different mechanisms:

+1. **XML Policy** - the XML Policy is used when no Console Plug-in can be found for a policy.
+Users can simply type the XML assertion into a dialog box with the appropriate XML structure (namespace, localname, etc) and it will be passed into the Policy Handler as an assertion.
+This is the approached leveraged by the 'com.soa.examples.policy.handler.simple' example.
+2. **Custom Console Plugin** - a nicer way to interface with users is via a specific UI designed to render the policy.
+This is the approach used by the 'com.soa.examples.policy.handler.complex' example.

+The Policy Handler Console Plug-in is developed as an OSGi Plug-in.
+Please refer to the [OSGi Plug-in Development](osgi-plugin-development.html) document which describes how to set up an Eclipse workspace and create plug-in projects.
+Ensure that you have followed the directions for 'Compiling the complex policy handler example'.

 ###<a href="#deploy"></a>Building and Deploying the Policy Handler Plug-ins

 ####Build the Policy Handler